 Hunting, Angling and Trapping

-Beginning on January 1st, 2022 PEI, in cooperation with the Department of Fisheries and Oceans, is opening up the recreational White Perch fishery.
+Beginning on January 1st, 2025; Prince Edward Island, in cooperation with the Department of Fisheries and Oceans, is opening up the recreational White Perch fishery.

 How do I participate?

-There is no registration required for the 2022 perch season, which runs from...
+There is no registration required for the 2025 perch season,...

 What are the fees for the fishing licence?